604adrian/BullSniffer/README.md

 * 🛸 Do not use this app to start a multi-decade UFO/UAP crash retrieval + reverse engineering program
 * 📜 This app comes with absolutely ***NO*** warranty

-## <a name="copyleft">A note on copyright (and/or copyleft)</a>
+# <a name="copyleft">A note on copyright/copyleft</a>
 The software for the app can be found in the [App](./App/) directory.
 The images used for the App Store listing can be found in the [AppStoreAssets](./AppStoreAssets/) directory.

 The software is free software and is licensed under the [GNU Afferno General Public License](./LICENSE.txt).

 The images used for the App Store listing are modifications of images in the Creative Commons, retrieved via WikiMedia.
 Proper attribution is provided at the bottom left of each photo or in the footnotes below.

 [^1]: Original picture from Infrogmation of New Orleans, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons
 [^2]: The original picture is a self-portrait by the depicted Macaca nigra female.
 Public domain, via Wikimedia Commons